tea2x/quantum-purse-key-vault/README.npm.md

    * Throw if the master seed already exists.
    *
    * **Parameters**:
-   * - `password: Uint8Array` - The password used to encrypt the generated master seed.
+   * - `js_password: Uint8Array` - The password used to encrypt the generated master seed, input from js env.
    *
    * **Returns**:
    * - `Result<(), JsValue>` - A JavaScript Promise that resolves to `undefined` on success,